 Ten 30-minute meals made with mince

 What’s for dinner?
 It’s the same question that’s being asked in houses all around Australia at about 5pm.
 Thank goodness you have a secret weapon in the fridge: Mince.
-With mince, and these recipes, you’ll have a delicious dinner ready in no time.
-Bookmark this page 'cause you’ll want to refer to this article time and time again: Ten 30-minute Meals made with mince.
+With a packet of mince and these recipes, you’ll have a delicious dinner ready in no time.
+Bookmark this page or save the recipes to your free cookbook, 'cause you’ll want to have these 30 minute meals with mince on hand.

 Mince cooking tips